Skip to content

 • stable balance

-• heels remain in contact with the floor
+• heels in contact with the floor

 Comment